Thinking about getting a payday loan in Maine? Here’s how to make an informed decision.

 Supervised lenders is synonymous with payday lenders, it’s simply the term Maine has used in the legislation surrounding them.

 How do I set up a payment plan for a payday loan if I'm struggling making payments?

-You could contact the lender directly and see if they’re willing to work with you on a payment plan arrangement that fits your budget.
-Some lenders may charge additional fees for extending your loan, but it’s worth asking about if you think you might not be able to afford the original loan repayment terms.
+You could contact the lender directly and see if they’re willing to work with you on a payment plan that fits your budget.
+Some lenders may charge additional fees for extending your loan, but it’s worth asking about if you think you might not be able to afford the original loan terms.